Perspectives: Women aren't doing enough to secure their financial future

 Develop a long-term financial strategy

 One of the easiest and most effective ways to develop a sound, long-term financial strategy is to start by looking at your goals.
 By thoroughly examining what you would like for you and your family — now and in the future — you can map out a plan to achieve financial goals.
 If you're not confident doing this on your own, partnering with a financial advisor can help you analyze what you're doing today and stay on track as things change.
-Of course, no strategy should be cast in stone; things often change and your strategy should be flexible and adapta
+Of course, no strategy should be cast in stone; things often change and your strategy should be flexible an